Attorneys for Christine Blasey Ford ask for another day to make decision to testify

 In a statement released Friday evening, Senate Judiciary Committee Chairman Chuck Grassley extended the deadline for a response to 10 p.m.
 If there's no response, or a rejection of the offer, Grassley said in a statement, the committee may set a vote on Kavanaugh's nomination for Monday.

-“I’m extending the deadline for response yet again to 10 o’clock this evening," Grassley said.
+“I’m extending the deadline for response yet again to 10 o’clock this evening," Grassley, R-Iowa, said.
 "I’m providing a notice of a vote to occur Monday in the event that Dr. Ford’s attorneys don’t respond or Dr. Ford decides not to testify.
 In the event that we can come to a reasonable resolution as I’ve been seeking all week, then I will postpone the committee vote to accommodate her testimony."

 But Ford's lawyer, Debra Katz, labeled the 10 p.m. deadline "arbitrary."